jorgeandresvasquez/personal-blog/blog_website/source/_posts/managing-IAC-using-terraform-like-rockstar.md

     - https://dizzy.zone/2017/11/30/Starting-a-blog-with-hexo-and-AWS-S3/
 {% endblockquote %}

-_Special kudos to Hashicorp for creating Terraform and for open sourcing it and creating an awesome community around it, you guys ruck!
-And to GruntWork for doing an amazing job with devops in all aspects, with blog posts, books, open source tools, etc.,  One of the founders of the company:  **Yevgeniy Brikman** is IMO the community rockstar of Terraform!_
+_Special kudos to Hashicorp for creating Terraform and for open sourcing it and creating an awesome community around it, you guys rock!
+And to GruntWork for doing an amazing job with devops in all aspects, with blog posts, books, open source tools, etc.,  One of the founders of the company:  **Yevgeniy Brikman** is IMHO the community rockstar of Terraform!_